Al Soor Specialist Clinic

 Every child develops at their own pace.
 Assessment helps ensure that differences are recognized early, strengths are nurtured, and challenges are addressed and managed compassionately.

-Seeking assessment does not mean failure.
-It reflects a parent’s commitment to understanding and supporting their child.
+Seeking assessment reflects a parent’s commitment to understanding and supporting their child.